The Blue Compass SEO Guide

 There’s a lot that goes into SEO (over 300 ranking factors from Google) and we realize it can be overwhelming.
 That’s why we’re giving away some of our best kept SEO secrets and highlighting SEO website mistakes to help you better conquer the digital landscape.

 This guide contains everything from copywriting tips, to local search, to international targeting.
-Whether you are starting your SEO journey or are a seasoned expert, this guide will give you the knowledge and tips to kick it up notch.
+Whether you are starting your SEO journey or are a seasoned expert, this guide will give you the knowledge and tips to kick it up a notch.

 Let's jump in.

 Just in case you’re new to this, SEO stands for Search Engine Optimization.
 It’s the process our SEO experts use to make sure your website shows up when people type various terms into the search bar.
 In its simplest form, SEO is all about structuring your site for a search engine while remaining natural and engaging for the user.

 What do we mean by natural and engaging?

 Most people look at SEO and think it’s a way to bring free traffic to your site.
 They’re not wrong, but they’re not right.
 Free, organic traffic is a byproduct of SEO.
 Proper SEO is about optimizing your site to best provide what a user is looking for.
 When you start optimizing to answer user questions, you get highly engaged visitors who find your content valuable.

 With that out of the way, we can jump into the four overarching facets of SEO: